hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

   * right arrow key -> to seek/jump forward

+    * NOTE: Any messages in the skipped records, wont be shown.

   * left arrow key -> to seek/jump backward

+    * NOTE: The messages shown dont get reverted back wrt time.

+    * NOTE: Seeking back after reaching end, will bring back the source to be alive.

 * FPS - frames per second

   * f -> to reduce the current fps

   * F -> to increase the current fps

+  NOTE: This helps change the rate of playback in the default one record per frame mode.
+However in the interpolated movement mode, changing fps, doesnt allow one to change the rate of playback.

 * c -> to change the background color